 Airports in Munich

 Munich International Airport, officially known as Franz Josef Strauß International Airport, is the second-busiest hub in Germany, processing nearly 35 million passengers each year.
-Located 17.7 miles (28.5km) northeast of central Munich, the facility is connected to the city by efficient public transport links, making it a convenient gateway to one of Germany's most interesting cities.
+Located about 17 miles (28km) northeast of central Munich, the facility is connected to the city by efficient public transport links, making it a convenient gateway to one of Germany's most interesting cities.

 The airport is situated 18 miles (29km) northeast of the centre of Munich.

 Frequent commuter trains run by day and most of the night to various Munich stations, including the main stations for connections to major European cities.
 Taxis are available, as are buses to many regional destinations and the main train station.
 It takes about 20 minutes by train and about 45 minutes by road to reach the city centre.